morse-simulator/morse/doc/morse/dev/dev_workflow.rst

 particular are important because they are the places where Python scripts are called.

-For Blender to find the Python scripts refered to in the Actuators, the Python files must be directly in a directory listed in ``PYTHONPATH``.
+For Blender to find the Python scripts referred to in the Actuators, the Python files must be directly in a directory listed in ``PYTHONPATH``.
 The standard location for these files in MORSE is the directory:
 ``MORSE_ROOT/src/morse/blender``, which should be included in ``PYTHONPATH`` as described in the :doc:`MORSE installation documentation <../user/installation>`.

 Each object in Blender can have its own set of Logic Bricks.
-In every MORSE simulatino scene, there must be one ``Scene_Script_Holder`` object, which holds the predefined Logic Bricks necessary to initialize and control the simulation.
+In every MORSE simulation scene, there must be one ``Scene_Script_Holder`` object, which holds the predefined Logic Bricks necessary to initialize and control the simulation.
 When a simulation is started (when launching the Game Engine) it will call the initialization scripts of MORSE, contained in the file ``$MORSE_ROOT/src/morse/blender/main.py`` .

 The script ``main.py`` is charged of multiple tasks:

--  Upon lanching the simulation, it will initialize all components:
+-  Upon launching the simulation, it will initialize all components:
     -  Create a dictionary of robots
-    -  Create a dictionary of components, and the robot their are associated with
+    -  Create a dictionary of components, and the robot there are associated with
     -  Create the dictionary of modifiers
     -  Create the dictionary of middlewares
     -  Link the modifiers and middlewares to components, as specified in the file ``component_config.py``